nan-yu/pubsub-test/email/cloudrun/golang/README.md

    authentication.
 Gmail users can create app passwords by following these
    instructions:
    [Sign in with app passwords](https://support.google.com/mail/answer/185833).
+4. **Project Owner**: You need to be the project owner to run the script.

 ## Running the Demo